Abortion rights amendment's passage triggers new legal battle in Missouri

 But the work isn’t done there.

-Planned Parenthood of the Great Plains filed in a state court Wednesday seeking to invalidate Missouri’s abortion ban and several laws that regulate the care.
+Planned Parenthood affiliates that operate in Missouri filed in a state court Wednesday seeking to invalidate the state's abortion ban and several laws that regulate the care.

 The Missouri amendment, which is to take effect Dec.
 5, does not specifically override any state laws.
 Instead, the measure left it to advocates to ask courts to knock down bans that they believe would now be unconstitutional.

-“Some of these patients choose medication abortion precisely because they do not want instruments inserted into their vagina,” Dr. Selina Sandoval, an associate medical director for the Planned Parenthood group said in a legal filing.
+“Some of these patients choose medication abortion precisely because they do not want instruments inserted into their vagina,” Dr. Selina Sandoval, an associate medical director for Planned Parenthood Great Plains, said in a legal filing.
 “I cannot and will not subject my patients to unnecessary exams.”

 Planned Parenthood also objects to laws requiring clinicians to have admitting privileges at nearby hospitals, mandating a 72-hour waiting period for abortions and banning telemedicine for abortion.
 Besides the ban on abortion at all stages of pregnancy, the group is calling for having other bans that kick in after eight, 14, 18 and 20 weeks of pregnancy to be struck down.